Our 2018 courses are filling fast!

 These projects fit right in with the growing "small house movement", and one would make an ideal guest cabin, writer's retreat, artist's studio, garden shed, crafter's shop, ten cord woodshed or teenager's hangout.
 The frames are usually small (8' x 10' to 16' x 20') and the quality is exceptional.
 We find that students actually do a better job and are more careful working with hand tools than a production shop person making chips with power tools.
 It just takes a bit longer.
 Our frames are usually of green Eastern White Pine, which is a wonderful wood to work and shrinks the least of all the common timber framing species.
 Timbers are rough sawn (not planed) and frame design must fit within the parameters of our usual course projects.
 No finish materials (roofing, siding, doors, windows, etc.) are included, but we can adjust the design to accommodate whatever enclosure systems you will use.

 Costs include materials (timbers and pegs) for the frame only and average around $30-40 per square foot.
-This will include erection on the last day of the course on your site and foundation if within 1.5 hours of Heartwood.
 Trucking (if a rental truck or trailer is required), custom design, planing and change of species may result in a higher price.
-For frames that need to be shipped further than 1.5 hours away, we will erect the frame at Heartwood on the last day of the course and then dismantle it after the photos are all taken and everyone has had a chance to enjoy it.
+We usually erect the frame at Heartwood on the last day of the course and then dismantle it after the photos are all taken and everyone has had a chance to enjoy it.
 It will then be loaded onto the client's truck or trailer who is then responsible for getting it to their site and putting it up later.
 A rental box truck, 16'—18' long, is usually more than adequate and clients and students have driven Heartwood timber frames across the country to their home.